 Also known as Manytooth Parrotfish, Slender Parrotfish.

-Found in schools, foraging for food over sand, seagrass beds and weedy areas of coral and rocky reefs rich in weed growth.
+Found in schools, foraging for food, over sand, seagrass beds, and in weedy areas, of coral and rocky reefs, rich in weed growth.

 They feed seagrass.